-Galvanized Yankees were Confederate soldiers imprisoned during the Civil War, who won their freedom by swearing their allegiance to the Union and enlisting in the Union Army.
+Galvanized Yankees were Confederate soldiers imprisoned during the Civil War who won their freedom by swearing their allegiance to the Union and enlisting in the Union Army.
 Due to doubts of their ultimate loyalty, they were generally assigned to posts far from the Civil War battlefields, often protecting the trails and settlements in the American West.

 Numbering about 6,000 men, there were six regiments of these U.S. volunteers during 1864 and 1865.
-The term “galvanized” rebels or Yankees was coined by Samuel Bowles, a newspaper reporter, referring to galvanized metal, which turns colors when it is coated with zinc.
+The term “galvanized” rebels or Yankees was coined by Samuel Bowles, a newspaper reporter, referring to galvanized metal, which turns colors when coated with zinc.

 In the early days of the war, prison camps were merely holding areas where men waited to be exchanged for equal numbers of prisoners held by the other side.

 Worn-out clothing offered little protection from the elements, and the only shelter for the men was what they could improvise for themselves.
-They were seldom issued new clothing, and often starved due to meager food allowances.
-Many saw enlistment in the enemy forces as an escape, and took advantage of the personnel shortage in either army by joining it.
+They were seldom issued new clothing and often starved due to meager food allowances.
+Many saw enlistment in the enemy forces as an escape and took advantage of the personnel shortage in either army by joining it.

 Events in the Eastern Theater of the Civil War continually overshadowed events in the American West.
 However, two important incidents gave settlers in the West reason to be concerned for their safety, especially since most of the able-bodied men had left the frontier to fight on eastern battlefields.
-By 1862, members of the Sioux tribe, who had been living on a Minnesota reservation for twenty years, had accumulated many grievances.
+By 1862, members of the Sioux tribe, who lived on a Minnesota reservation for twenty years, had accumulated many grievances.
 Provisions and treaty goods were often shoddy or were stolen by traders.
-Worst of all, was the uninterrupted immigration of new settlers, which eventually forced the Sioux to give up nearly 900,000 acres of their reservation lands for 30 cents an acre.
-The starving Sioux had had enough, and attempted to regain their ancestral lands.
+Worst of all was the uninterrupted immigration of new settlers, which eventually forced the Sioux to give up nearly 900,000 acres of their reservation lands for 30 cents an acre.
+The starving Sioux had had enough and attempted to regain their ancestral lands.
 As a result, settlers and missionaries fled from the Minnesota frontier, seeking safety in New Ulm and St. Paul.
 On the first day of the Sioux uprising, 1,500 settlers were killed, and the town of New Ulm was saved only by the efforts of ill-equipped local volunteers.

 In 1864, Colonel John Chivington further inflamed the frontier by leading 700 volunteers in an early morning raid on an encampment of 550 Cheyenne and Arapaho at Sand Creek, Colorado.
 Under orders to take no prisoners, the soldiers killed 150 men, women, and children.
 Word of what became known as the Sand Creek Massacre spread throughout the plains, causing deep resentment among the Cheyenne and Sioux, who retaliated by terrorizing the Oregon Trail and U.S. mail routes.

 Both events highlighted a problem for the settlers; Native Americans were beginning to fight for their lands, yet only a handful of U.S. soldiers and frightened civilians, many armed only with pitchforks, were available to protect themselves from the “Indian Uprisings.”
 As a result, General Ulysses S. Grant ordered a contingent of Galvanized soldiers, by then called U.S. Volunteers and commanded by Northern officers, to the frontier to protect the trails, telegraph lines, and U.S. Mail routes.
-Doubts about the loyalty and reliability of these ex-Confederates were alleviated, since frontier duty would prevent them from fighting their old comrades.
+Doubts about the loyalty and reliability of these ex-Confederates were alleviated since frontier duty would prevent them from fighting their old comrades.

 Six regiments of U.S. Volunteers were formed between early 1864 and June of 1865 and served under 23-year-old Colonel Charles Dimon.
 Dimon was eager to test his men in battle, and the unit was sent to Elizabeth City, North Carolina, where they fired a few shots, seized horses and bales of cotton.
 General Grant was opposed to their continued use in the East, saying that “it is not right to expose them where, to be taken prisoners, they might surely suffer as deserters.”
 The 1st U.S. Volunteers, 1,000 men strong, boarded the ship Continental in August of 1864, sailed to New York, then traveled by train to Chicago.
 Six companies proceeded to St. Louis, Missouri, where they boarded the steamboat Effie Deans and headed for their new home at Fort Rice in present-day North Dakota.